What is a Dairy Plant?

 - Duplicate floor plans of the plant showing the placement of equipment

 - Source of the water supply and how it is distributed

 - Detailed pasteurization flow chart

 - Location of the plumbing system, including waste disposal

 New construction or alteration of an existing facility, including space leased in a shared commercial kitchen, must also be reviewed and approved by the MDA prior to beginning construction or use of the shared space for processing dairy products.
 The fee for these services is $45 per hour of staff time spent on the review.

 Minnesota Farmstead Cheese

 Minnesota Farmstead Cheese is cheese manufactured in Minnesota on the same farm that the milk used in its manufacturing is produced.
 Use of the Minnesota Farmstead Cheese designation is limited to dairy plants with a Minnesota Farmstead Cheese permit whose cheese meets the definition of Minnesota Farmstead Cheese.
+The Farmstead Cheese License costs $30 and is billed annually.
 The Safe Cheesemaking Hub is a compendium of food safety resources selected and organized for cheese makers.

 Ice Cream and Frozen Dairy Desserts

 Ice cream manufacturing has become quite popular in Minnesota.
 The Safe Ice Cream Hub is a one stop portal providing ice cream manufacturers with easy access to food safety information, training, and support.